Cockroaches

 If you find evidence act now.

-Don't feed them: put food in containers that seal tight.
-If there's room, put your pop-tarts, cereal, and whatnot in the fridge or freezer.
+Don’t feed them: Put food in containers that seal tight.
+If there’s room, put your pop-tarts, cereal, and whatnot in the fridge or freezer.

-Each one teach one: get buy-in from family and neighbors so you all pull together.
+Each one teach one: Get buy-in from family and neighbors so you all pull together.

-Pesticides: No need for sprays.
-Tamper resistant—means kids and dogs can't get into it easily—bait-stations work great.
+Foggers and bug bombs are fire hazards and expose residents to pesticides.
+The chemicals do not reach the cockroaches in their hiding spots.
+There are better solutions!Pesticides: No need for sprays, bombs or foggers.
+Foggers are dangerous and apply pesticides to all surfaces, except where the pests are hiding.
+The residents, not the cockroaches, are exposed to the pesticides.
+These pesticide formulations are no longer our best weapons against cockroaches.
+Bait in tamper resistant stations work great.
 Have a professional apply all pesticides.
 The cockroaches eat the bait and slowly die.
 But first they go back to their buddies and poop.
 The friends eat this and get poisoned too.
 But cigarette smoke, strong-smelling cleaners, or pesticide sprays can ruin the bait.
-And they're less likely to take the bait if they have crumbs or spills to eat.
+And they’re less likely to take the bait if they have crumbs or spills to eat.
 Clean up—and be patient.
+If cockroaches aren’t feeding on the bait, try a different kind.

 What they look like

-Most cockroaches are oval, flat, long-legged with long antennae.
+Most cockroaches are oval, flat, and long-legged with long antennae.
 But they come in several models, so each has its own look.
 Young cockroaches—nymphs—look like adults, just smaller.
-Egg cases are the size of pencil erasers and full of eggs—mom sticks them wherever it's warm . . . sometimes even in the cardboard boxes you bring stuff home in.
-Some cockroaches keep the egg cases protected in their bodies till they're ready to hatch.
+Egg cases are the size of pencil erasers and full of eggs—mom sticks them wherever it’s warm . . . sometimes even in the cardboard boxes you bring stuff home in.
+German cockroaches keep the egg cases protected in their bodies till they’re ready to hatch.
 So clean up all the dead cockroaches you find.

 Where they live